clayjoseph1994/WSL/README.md

 https://www.kali.org/docs/wsl/win-kex/

-In the Kali WSL2 instance, run: sudo apt update && sudo apt install kali-win-kex
+In the Kali WSL2 instance, run:
+`sudo apt update && sudo apt install kali-win-kex`

 Win-KeX supports three modes:
-1. To start Win-KeX in Window mode with sound support, run: kex --win -s
+1. To start Win-KeX in Window mode with sound support, run:
+`kex --win -s`
-2. To start Win-KeX in Enhanced Session Mode with sound support and arm workaround, run: kex --esm --ip -s
+2. To start Win-KeX in Enhanced Session Mode with sound support and arm workaround, run:
+`kex --esm --ip -s`
-3. To start Win-KeX in Seamless mode with sound support, run: kex --sl -s
+3. To start Win-KeX in Seamless mode with sound support, run:
+`kex --sl -s`

 ADD WINDOWS TERMINAL SHORTCUT-------
 Advanced Win-KeX in window mode with sound - Kali icon and start in kali home directory:
-Copy the kali-menu.png icon across to your windows picture directory and add the icon and start directory to your WT config (From Windows Terminal, ctrl + ,:
+Copy the kali-menu.png icon across to your windows picture directory and add the icon and start directory to your WT config (From Windows Terminal, `ctrl + ,`:
 ```
 {
         "guid": "{55ca431a-3a87-5fb3-83cd-11ececc031d2}",